Additional Information About Travel to India

 TippingAt the conclusion of your tour, it is customary to offer your tour guide and driver a gratuity.
 Your WEST tour coordinator will collect the gratuity at any point during the tour (many travelers like to pay ahead of time to get it out of the way).
 Although it is not required, your driver and tour guides rely on these tips, and work hard to ensure you an unforgettable experience.
 We recommend tipping the equivalence of $3 USD/CAD per person per day for your driver and $6 USD/CAD to $9 USD/CAD per person per day for your tour guide.
 If applicable, we also recommend the equivalency of $2 USD/CAD per local guide, payable following the local tour.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.

-In order to enter India, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter India.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours) or apply directly to the Indian consulate.
-If you’re not a U.S. or Canadian citizen, you must contact the Indian consulate for your specific entry requirements.
+In order to enter India, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry.
+We recommend having at least three blank passport pages for entry stamps.
+U.S. and Canadian passport holders must obtain a visa in advance in order to enter India.
+You may choose to apply directly to the Indian consulate or by using a visa provider, such as our partner company, VisaCentral.
+Obtaining an Indian visa will be an additional cost.
+If you’re not a U.S. or Canadian citizen, you must contact the Indian consulate for specific entry requirements.

-The flights for tours beginning or ending in India will arrive or depart from Delhi.
+The flights for tours beginning or ending in India will arrive or depart from Delhi or Mumbai, depending on your itinerary.
 On-tour transportation is provided primarily by private motor coach, but may include planes, trains, boats, ferries, or other modes.
-During free time, you may wish to explore the cities by public transportation, and your tour coordinator and tour guide will have suggestions.
+In your free time, you may wish to explore the main cities by public transportation.
+Your tour coordinator can provide local transportation information to you for each city visited.